-- Codes of conduct for Members & Officers developed and included in key governance document [the Constitution] to ensure that high standards of conduct are understood/maintained. - An Officer Code of Conduct is included within the GO Corporate Training system and behaviours are reinforced through the performance appraisal process (My Performance Conversation). - Induction process for all new Members includes information on the standard of behaviour expected. - Procedure in place for reporting and administrating complaints against Members including breaches of the Member Code of Conduct. - Member Allowances are determined and approved by the Independent Remuneration Panel. - The Audit and Standards Committee is responsible for overseeing the conduct of Members and identifying any training needs of members in relation to the Code of Conduct.
+Codes of conduct for Members & Officers developed and included in key governance document [the Constitution] to ensure that high standards of conduct are understood/maintained.

+- An Officer Code of Conduct is included within the GO Corporate Training system and behaviours are reinforced through the My Performance Conversation process. - Induction process for all new Members includes information on the standard of behaviour expected including the role of Standards Committee. - Procedure in place for reporting and administrating complaints against Members including breaches of the Member Code of Conduct. - Whistleblowing arrangements for Officers are in place together with Grievance procedures - Member Allowances are determined and approved by the Independent Remuneration Panel - The Audit and Standards Committee is responsible for overseeing the conduct of members and identifying any training needs of members in relation to the Code of Conduct.
 The Committee receives a report as appropriate regarding the progress of complaints'/investigations.
 An Annual Report of Member Conduct is produced and reported to the Audit & Standards Committee. - Decision making practices include standard formats for executive officer/portfolio holder/Cabinet decisions to assist in ensuring that decisions are taken only when necessary information has been made available including community impact assessments for key decisions. - Constitution includes an employee and Member policy for the acceptance of gifts and hospitality.
-A register is maintained and published on the County Council website. - All Members declare their interests and these are published on the County Council website which is refreshed annually. - Members' declaration of interests are a standing item on all agendas.
-Minutes show declarations of interest were sought and appropriate declarations made.
-Whistleblowing and Integrity policies are in place.
-Policies available to members of the public, employees, partners and contractors via the internet and in appropriate contract documentation.
-Statutory and corporate complaints procedures and electronic reporting forms are available on the County Council's website.
-An Annual Report is produced.
-The Annual Complaints report should be published on the County Council website.
-Lead: Customer Feedback and Complaints Manager - September 2017 Demonstrating strong commitment to ethical values The Constitution sets out the need to act within the law delegations of the executive, committees and senior officers, and the decision making process to be applied Terms of Reference for committees Scrutiny Function to support ethical decision making Consideration should be given to ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards and values expected by the organisation as part of contractual documentation.
-Lead: - Head of Commercial Services - September 2017.
-Respecting the rule of law The Constitution identifies the Statutory Officers of the County Council namely the Head of Paid Service, Monitoring Officer, Chief Financial Officer (Section 151 Officer), Director of Adult Social Care, Director of Children's Services, Scrutiny Officer and the Director of Public Health and sets out the respective roles.
-A Fraud, Bribery and Corruption Policy is published on the web site • together with the Anti-Money Laundering Policy.
-There is a whistleblowing hotline together with a concern reporting form which is forwarded on to Internal Audit for review.
+A register is maintained and published on the County Council website.